leovct/edge-grpc-mock-server/README.md

 ### 1. Start the mock server

-By default, the mock server will always return the same mock data for status, block and trace.
-Use `go run main.go --help` to see the files loaded by default and check the `data/` folder to inspect the content of the mocks.
-You can also switch to another mod like `dynamic` or `random`.
+We use the `dynamic` mode of the mock server to be able to return dynamic block and trace mock data.
+You can use `go run main.go --help` to see the other options and the default values.

+Here, the mock data will be updated every 30 `/GetStatus` request received by the mock server.
+At the beginning, the mock server will return the first block and trace mock files of the directories.
+Then, after each `n` update data threshold, it will return the files at index `n`.
+Once the server has iterated over all the files, it will simply return the last block and trace mock files.

 ```sh
 $ go run main.go \